"It takes a big heart to shape young minds"

 Read about Our workshops!

 Become a member to access these exciting trainings!

 Evidence-based and easy to implement, MindUP helps you develop the mental fitness to build a happier, healthier and more balanced life.
 The MindUP Program teaches the strategies and skills you need to find optimism, build resilience and create solutions for life's challenges.
 Register Now!

 Too!® for ECEs

 This research-based program is built on an experiential learning approach.
 Its aim is to help educators (and parents!) create teachable moments to introduce stress management strategies and build emotional resiliency.
 Provides educators with practical, developmentally appropriate, engaging activities for students.
-Coming soon!
+Register Now!

 On the surface, Kimochis are a family of cuddly critters and a big bowl of emotions.
 Underneath, Kimochis is a proven system for helping kids grow and transform by dealing skillfully with their feelings.
-Coming Soon!
+Register Now!

 Introduction to Infant and Early Mental Health for ECEs